 There’s no shortage of need for these solutions, and for the foreseeable future, we’ll be seeing explosive growth in data science solutions for technology companies like Airbnb

 Data science revolutionizes sports analytics.

-After the release and success of the 2003 book Moneyball (and corresponding 2011 film), sports teams have been realizing that their data is more powerful than they had ever imagined.
+After the 2003 book Moneyball (and corresponding 2011 film) became successful, sports teams have realized that their data is more powerful than they had ever imagined.
 Over the past few years, the Strategic Innovations Group at the consulting firm Booz Allen Hamilton has been doing just that — working to transform the way teams utilize data.

-Using data science and machine learning tactics, Booz Allen’s team was able to develop an application for MLB coaches to predict any pitcher’s throw with up to 75% accuracy, changing the way that teams prepare for a game.
-Looking at all pitchers who had thrown more than 1,000 pitches, the team developed a model that takes into account current at-bat statistics, in-game situations, and generic pitching measures to predict the next pitch.
+Using data science and machine learning tactics, Booz Allen’s team developed an application for MLB coaches to predict any pitcher’s throw with up to 75% accuracy, changing the way that teams prepare for a game.
+Looking at all pitchers who had thrown more than 1,000 pitches, the team developed a model that considers current at-bat statistics, in-game situations, and generic pitching measures to predict the next pitch.

-Now, before a game starts, a coach has the ability to analyze an opposing team’s lineup and run predictive models to anticipate how to structure his plays, not only adding capability for his team but changing the manner in which the game itself is played.
+Now, before a game starts, a coach can analyze an opposing team’s lineup and run predictive models to anticipate how to structure his plays to add capability for his team and change how the game itself is played.

 Nonprofits solve the most pressing social issues with data.